YasminFd/Restaurantly/README.md

 6. Start php artisan serve
 7. Go to the localhost

-**Note: The default user is root**
+**Note: The default user is root & port 3306**

-    If you want to change the user:
+    If you want to change the user or port:
-    Go to env.example and change the DB_USERNAME & DB_PASSWORD variables
+    Go to .env.example and change the DB_USERNAME, DB_PASSWORD, or DB_PORT variables

 # Customer Interface